jamesblanksby/.dotfiles/README.md

 ### 🍎 macOS defaults

-The bootstrap script will set personalised defaults but if you need set it independently you can run:
+The bootstrap script will set personalised defaults, but if you need set it independently you can run:

 ```bash
 ./macos